BebeSparkelSparkel/designing-a-language-for-formal-verification/series/00-introduction.md

 ## The Practical Benefits: Working Smarter, Not Larger

-A small team cannot hope to match the resources behind a TypeScript or a Rust.
+A small team obviously cannot match the resources expended to produce works like Chromium or Microsoft Windows.
 But they can work smarter by leveraging formal methods.

 By building verification into the core of a language, we can: